Diversity & Inclusion

 International and Corporate Tax Law

-Paul Oosterhuis is a senior international tax partner representing clients on a wide range of international and U.S. tax matters.
+Paul Oosterhuis is an international tax attorney representing clients on a wide range of international and U.S. tax matters.
 Mr. Oosterhuis has extensive experience in international mergers and acquisitions, post-acquisition integration transactions, spin-offs, internal restructurings and joint venture transactions.
 He also represents multinational companies in nontransactional international tax planning and IRS controversy matters.

 In recent transactions, Mr. Oosterhuis has represented: